LostArtefacts/TRX/docs/CONTRIBUTING.md

 ## Glossary

 - Tomb1Main: the previous name of this project
 - T1M: short hand of Tomb1Main
 - OG: original game, most often TombATI
-- PS: PlayStation version of the game
 - Vole: a rat that swims
 - Pod: a mutant egg (including the big egg)
 - Cabin: the room with the pistols from Natla's Mines
 - Statue: centaur statues from the entrance of Tihocan's Tomb
 - Bacon Lara: the doppelgänger Lara in the Atlantis level
 - Torso/Adam: the big boss mutant from The Great Pyramid level
+- UK Box: the version of TR2 released on discs in the UK
+- Multipatch: the version of TR2 released on Steam
+- PS: PlayStation version of the game